September 15, 2021

 If you’re considering grad school, it’s equally important to understand the differences between undergrad and grad school loans.
 Some of the biggest differences between the two include:

 These are a few of the key differences between the federal loans available to grad and undergrad students.
-It’s important to note that if you are going into a grad program with leftover debt from undergrad, the interest will continue to accrue if your undergrad loans were unsubsidized.
+It’s important to note that if you are going into a grad program with leftover debt from undergrad, the interest will continue to accrue if your undergrad loans are unsubsidized.
 Conversely, if your undergrad loans were subsidized, the interest will pause while you’re in graduate school.

 What Are the Similarities Between Graduate and Undergraduate Student Loans?